Sustainable-Materials-Lab/SusMat-Crystallinity-Calculator/README.md

 # WAXS crystallinity calculator

 ## Description
 This python script can be used to plot the fitted WAXS data output from TOPAS academic and determine the cellulose crystallinity using the Ruland method.

 ## Installation
 Requires python 3, matplotlib, scipy and numpy.
 In windows, installation of Anaconda python 3 distribution will cover all dependencies

 ## Usage
+This requires a .txt file saved from TOPAS (academic) as input.

 To plot the output from one fitting:
 ```python
 python WAXS_ta_v4.py --xye --svg <filename without extension>